ethereum-optimism/optimism/infrastructure/README.md

 2. In the `local_testing/vault_vpc` directory, create `terraform.tfvars` file with values required by the `variables.tf` file.
 3. Execute `terraform apply`.
 4. For future reference, export the IP given in the output: `export VAULT_IP=192.168.10.3`.
 5. SSH to the test instance created by running the command specified in the `vault_vpc_test_instance_ssh_command` terraform output.
-For example: `gcloud beta compute ssh --zone us-central1-a test --tunnel-through-iap --project omsisego`.
+For example: `gcloud beta compute ssh --zone us-central1-a test --tunnel-through-iap --project omisego`.
 6. Check connection from instance to the unsealer laptop by running: `curl http://10.8.0.2:8200/v1/sys/health`.

 Note: don't delete the instance yet as we'll keep using it for further testing.